Misheck-bot/timetabling-software/README.md

 ## OAuth Setup (Optional)

-To enable social login with Google, Facebook, GitHub, and Microsoft:
+To enable social login with Goog le, Facebook, GitHub, and Microsoft:

 1. Copy `oauth_config_example.txt` to `.env`
 2. Get OAuth credentials from the respective platforms: